SOliv1/procol-harum-beyond-the-pale/README.md

     margin: 25px;
 }
 ### File Paths
 I had an issue with my file structure.
-My images were in the css folder instead of a separate images folder ( *see illustration below) in the main assets folder and my css folder was not properly represented inside my assets folder,  so in order to remedy this, I learned that "File Paths are like directions".
-I direct the files where to look for other files within my file structure.
+My images were in the css folder instead of a separate images folder ( *see illustration below) inside the main assets folder.
+My css folder was not properly represented inside my assets folder,  so in order to remedy this, I learned that "File Paths are like directions", directing the files where to look for other files within my file structure.

-#### So lets imagine I have this file structure - see example:
+#### Example file structure :
 -- top directory: *root* contains html file(s) and README.md.
 It also contains an *assets* directory/folder.
 ---- *assets* directory: contains 2 more directories: *css* and *images*
 ------*css* directory contains a *main.css* file.